Luna Park (Coney Island, 1903): 1910s

 By October 1910, the New York State Banking Department wanted to place Luna Park into receivership because the firm of Thompson and Dundy had gone bankrupt.
 However, the park's lawyers contended that the firm was no longer in control of Luna Park.
 A New York Supreme Court justice ultimately declined to appoint a receiver for the park.
 For the 1911 season, Thompson added attractions and shows such as Sinking of the Maine and the Monkey Music Hall.
 The Luna Amusement Company, headed by Barron Collier, took over the park about the same year.
 The park's scenery-storage building, a restaurant, and two rides burned down in a large fire in December 1911, several months after Dreamland's destruction, although the rest of the park remained undamaged.
 Thompson ran Luna Park until March 1912, when the Sea Beach Land Company and Charles C. Overton moved to evict Thompson; the eviction was finalized the next month.
 For the 1912 season, the new operators added attractions such as the Kiss Waltz and the Turkey Trot.

 Thompson left for San Francisco in 1913, and Oscar Jurney was appointed as the new general manager, working at Luna Park until the end of 1917.
 For the 1913 season, the new operator added various attractions, including a show called Fire and Sword, as well as two mechanical rides.
 The following season, the operators added a dancing pavilion and numerous other attractions such as a diving tank.
 The dance pavilion was so popular that a second level was constructed prior to the 1915 season, and the park began screening movies the same season.
 Also during the 1915 season, the park's managers added an "Oriental Village", featuring Arab, Egyptian, and Turkish villagers, and a "village of midgets", featuring little people.

-Prior to the 1917 season, the Luna Park Amusement Company acquired additional land, which was used as a parking lot.
+Before the 1917 season, the Luna Park Amusement Company acquired additional land, which was used as a parking lot.
 In addition, the park's managers installed the Top, a massive steel structure that was designed to resemble a spinning top.
 The toboggan and burro rides were destroyed in a fire in August 1917, and a set for a mountain range burned down in March 1918.
 As a result of the first fire, the toboggan and burro rides were rebuilt.
-During the 1918 season, Luna Park's managers added several attractions pertaining to World War I, including a simulated battlefield.
+During the 1918 season, Luna Park's managers added several attractions about World War I, including a simulated battlefield.
 The next year, Luna Park installed more war-related attractions, and Henry Miller was appointed as the park's general manager.
 The park also added shows such as the Darktown Follies and A Trip to Me-Lo-Die, as well as attractions including the Frolic, Over the Top (a variant of the Virginia Reel), the Tanks, and Treat-'em-Rough.